vdaas/vald/docs/api/upsert.md

 ## StreamUpsert RPC

-StreamUpsert RPC is the method to update multiple exist vectors and add new multiple vectors using the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
+StreamUpsert RPC is the method to update multiple exist vectors or add new multiple vectors using the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
 By using the bidirectional streaming PRC, the upsert request can be communicated in any order between client and server.
 Each Upsert request and response are independent.
 It's the recommended method to upsert the large amount of vectors.